Top 20 Very Best Things to Do in Croatia

 Image Credit: Aradic-es, CC BY-SA 3.0, via Wikimedia Commons

-3. Skywalk in Biokovo Nature Park
+13. Brave the Skywalk at Biokovo Nature Park

 white stone made castle building near the beach named korcula island